Private Boat Requirements

 Similarly, the improvements may also address the relatively uncommon situation of any previous over-application the published BSS Requirements.

-The Changes have also seen the introduction of two increased BSS Requirements and 20 relaxations arising through lessening of some requirements or expanding potential compliance options and the BSS is running a consultation on these changes.
+Following a public consultation, the changes also saw the introduction of two increased BSS Requirements and 20 relaxations arising through lessening of some requirements or expanding potential compliance options.

-Full details of the changes are set out on this page [LINK] and you can participate in the public consultation on this page [LINK]
+Full details of the changes are set out on this page [LINK] and you can view the results of the public consultation on this page [LINK]

 Those marked with an 'R' are Requirements, they must be complied with if a certification of boat is to be made.